Reorder point = daily consumption x lead time + safety stock. Reached: reorder immediately.

 Consumption changes.
 Suppliers switch.
 Order volumes fluctuate.
 The reorder point you calculated in January may no longer fit in July.
 Review your values at least quarterly.
 After every supplier change, immediately.

-Which approach fits depends on the number of items, order volume and level of digitalization.
-What matters is: some form of monitoring must exist.
+Some form of monitoring must exist.
 The best reorder point is useless if nobody is tracking it.

 The formula daily consumption x lead time + safety stock takes 30 seconds to calculate.
 The real effort lies in the three variables: measuring consumption cleanly, estimating lead times realistically, not setting safety buffers based on gut feeling.